Browsed by

 Is the Trinity found in Philippians?
 The superior role of God compared to Jesus is evident from the Bible book of Philippians

 “To all God’s holy people in Christ Jesus at Philippi.”
-(Philippians 1:1) God is always the one in control, and using Christ to gather his people. read more
+(Philippians 1:1) God is always the one in control, and is using Christ to gather his people. read more

 Different Resurrection Appearances – ‘Proofs,’ or Contradictions?